bogdansucila/Java-C-Build-Env/README.md

 # Java-C-Build-Env
-Mini build environment for Java and C#, created using Vagrant
+Mini build environment for Java and C#, created using Vagrant.

 To power up, install Vagrant and VirtualBox, and run 'vagrant up' from the directory containing the Vagrantfile.
+After configuring themselves up, the two hosts will run a basic 'Hello World!' program in Java and C# respectively from the Vagrant shell.

 The Java build server is a CentOS 6.7 box, prepped with Git, OpenJDK 8 and Maven 3 using Bash as a scripting language to accomplish this.